-In term 4, students will continue to build on their Chinese vocabulary and explore Chinese culture.
-They will focus on learning the words, expressions, Chinese characters, and songs relating to the topic of Chinese animal zodiacs.
-In the cultural sessions, students will be introduced to the legends and history of the 12 animal zodiacs and will find which animals they are.
+In term 4, Grade 1-2 students will continue to build on their Chinese vocabulary and explore Chinese culture.
+Grade 1 will focus on learning the Chinese number 0-20 and the related Chinese characters.
+Grade 2 will learn the words, expressions, Chinese characters and songs relating to the topic of fruit and vegetables.
+In the cultural sessions, students will be introduced to the legends and history of the Chinese Mid-Autumn festival.
 They will also be provided an opportunity to learn some Christmas songs in Chinese and make related handcraft.

-In term 4, Grade 2-3 students will continue to build on their Chinese vocabulary and explore Chinese culture.
-They will focus on learning the words, expressions, Chinese characters, and songs relating to the topic of nature and seasons.
-In the cultural sessions, students will be introduced to Beijing, the capital city of China, and its history and the places of interest.
+In term 4, Grade 3-4 students will continue to build on their Chinese vocabulary and explore Chinese culture.
+They will focus on learning the words, expressions, Chinese characters and songs relating to the topic of time.
+In the cultural sessions, students will be introduced to the legends and history of the Chinese Mid-Autumn festival.
 They will also be provided an opportunity to learn some Christmas songs in Chinese and make related handcraft.

 This term, STEM and Digital Technologies education will be presented via a range of on and offline learning activities.
 Tasks have been carefully designed to help students develop their critical and creative thinking skills and to develop agency in learning, encouraging curiosity and establishing lifelong thinking skills.
 The activities range from digital publishing to building robots and coding.